RP1507/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
-How do you know?
+How do you know? - No, It's a continuous listener waiting to consume the next item in a queue.
+The user will have to use the keyboard interrupt to stop it with Ctrl + C

 ## Ready for Work